montagejs/mr/docs/Package-API.md

     will cause Mr to load the Q package from `./packages/q` instead of `./node_modules/q`.

--   **overlay**: an object defining alternate configurations depending on the platform.
-Keys correspond to engines and values are alternate properties to overwrite on the package description.
-For the browser, the `window`, `browser`, and `montage` engines are applied.
-This property is likely to be deprecated and replaced by an `if` block or other content-negotiation blocks in the future.
 -   **directories**: an object containing optional `lib` and `packages` directory overrides.
 The `lib` directory is a location relative to this package at which to find modules.
 The `packages` directory is